nazariikolesnikov/nazariikolesnikov/README.md

 ## 📝 Description

 Building a model to predict continuous values based on generated data with random noise.
-Parameter optimization (weights and bias) is performed using gradient descent, and model quality is evaluated using the root mean square (RMS) error and Pearson’s coefficient of determination. : Solving a binary classification problem for two generated data clusters.
+Parameter optimization (`weights` and `bias`) is performed using gradient descent, and model quality is evaluated using the root mean square (`RMS`) error and `Pearson’s coefficient of determination`. : Solving a binary classification problem for two generated data clusters.
 The project involves calculating the loss function (cross-entropy), finding the optimal decision boundary, and evaluating the model’s classification accuracy.
 Creating informative and visually appealing graphs to display data distribution, trend lines, and classification boundaries, which allows for a clear interpretation of the algorithms’ results.

 ## 🤖 Technologies